-Velve (Wulf) Zalman Itzikovich was born in Trashkun in 1883, and married Raya Leah Rapaport, who was born in Aniksht (Anykščiai), daughter of Movshe Uri Rapaport and Musha Karpuch.
-Velve moved temporarily to Subotsh (Subačius) in 1901 at age 18 to apprentice as a shoemaker with members of the extended Itzikovich family.
+Velve (Wulf) Zalman Itzikovich was born in Trashkun in 1883.
+In 1901, at age 18, he moved temporarily to Subotsh (Subačius) to apprentice as a shoemaker with members of the extended Itzikovich family.
+Velve married Raya Leah Rapaport, who was born in Aniksht (Anykščiai), daughter of Movshe Uri Rapaport and Musha Karpuch.
 Velve/Wulf is mentioned in an account of the 1915 pogrom in Trashkun.
+He was the only son of Fayvl and Yochved who did not emigrate.
 Raya died in Trashkun on 21 December 1927.
 The date and circumstances of Velve's death are unknown.

 PHOTO Velve and others bid goodbye to Itzikovich family members emigrating to Canada (1927)

-- The four known children of Velve and Raya (Rapaport) Itzikovich:
+- The four known children of Velve Itzikovich and Raya Rapaport:

 - Feyga Muska Itzikovich, born in Trashkun in 1904.
 On 19 December 1933 she married Berel Markus, born in Utena (Utyan), son of Chaim Leybe Markus and Reyza Margol.
 The date and circumstances of their deaths are unknown.

 Hirshke Itzikovich, born in Trashkun in 1905, became a shoemaker like his father.
+His job was to prepare the leather.
 Hirshke was among the first Jews in Trashkun to be murdered by Lithuanians in 1941.
 He is buried in the mass grave at Trashkun's Old Jewish Cemetery.
 (Read more about Hirshke.)

 - Ruvke Itzikovich, born in Trashkun between 1906 and 1908, worked with his brothers and father as a shoemaker.
 Ruvke was killed along with his brother in 1941 and buried in the mass grave at the Old Jewish Cemetery.